Introduction to the Foreign Exchange Market

 (2) Automated Forex Trading

-Automated trading using Expert Advisors has become very popular.
-This type of trading is based on specialized software scripts running on a platform without human intervention. » Creating custom Forex trading strategies
+Automated trading using Expert Advisors has become increasingly popular.
+This approach relies on specialized software scripts that run on trading platforms without human intervention.

 (3) Price Action Strategies